seattleio/seattleio.github.com/_posts/2013-08-14-assumptions.md

 ### Produce and sponsor the development of open-source software, & create products and services around technology.

 Support those in your community that build open-source software through donation and employment.
-Contribute via [GitTip](https://www.gittip.com/), hire open-source developers as contractors and include work on relevant open-source code as part of the contract.
+Contribute via [GitTip](https://www.gittip.com/).
+Hire open-source developers as contractors and include work on relevant open-source code as part of the contract.

 Create open-source software that supports your business and contributes to the existing options available for publishers.